-Amazon was the last of the big five U.S. tech companies to report its earnings for the first three months of 2021 on Thursday.
-And like the other four GAFAM companies before it, Amazon reported yet another blowout quarter, flying past analyst expectation both in terms of revenue and profit.
-The e-commerce behemoth saw net sales surge 44 percent to $109 billion in the three months ended March 31, fueled by particularly strong growth of its core e-commerce and advertising businesses.
+Amazon was the last of the big five U.S. tech companies to report its earnings for the three months ended June 2021 on Thursday.
+And like the other four GAFAM companies before it, Amazon reported another record-breaking quarter, despite falling just short of Wall Street expectation in terms of sales and Q3 guidance.

-As the following chart shows, the entire GAFAM group, namely Google, Apple, Facebook, Amazon and Microsoft, saw profits surge at the beginning of 2021, as “Big Tech” continues to profit from the pandemic’s stimulating effect on online advertising, e-commerce and consumer spending.
-With Apple, Alphabet and Amazon, three of the five even reported triple-digit profit growth, which is astonishing considering the level of profits these companies raked in last year already.
+The entire GAFAM group, namely Google, Apple, Facebook, Amazon and Microsoft, saw profits surge in the June quarter, as “Big Tech” continues to profit from the pandemic’s stimulating effect on online advertising, e-commerce and consumer spending.
+As the following chart shows, each of the five companies crushed their previous record for second quarter profit, with Apple, Alphabet and Facebook almost doubling their previous best.